Skip to Content

 Some Pomeranians End Up Bigger Than Others

-It’s not normal but occasionally you’ll find a puppy weighing as little as 3 pounds (he is tiny even for a Pomeranian.
+It’s not normal, but occasionally you’ll find a puppy weighing as little as 3 pounds (he is tiny even for a Pomeranian.

-The majority of people will call this a teacup, toy, or miniature Pomeranian.
+Most people will call this a teacup, toy, or miniature Pomeranian.
 However, these aren’t official breeds.
 These tiny animals face a much higher risk of problems affecting their health.

 This is a good reason for following the instructions previously mentioned.
-They’re definitely described as cute in the smaller sizes, but they’re not the healthiest of dogs to own.
+They’re definitely described as cute in smaller sizes, but they’re not the healthiest dogs to own.
 In fact, good Pom breeders specifically won’t breed these tiny Poms.

 The bigger Pomeranians are described as interesting.
 Most Pomeranians that are bigger than the breed standard are often the result of poor breeding practices.